laukhin/asyncpgx/README.md

 Based on the [asyncpg](https://github.com/MagicStack/asyncpg) and highly inspired by the [sqlx](https://github.com/jmoiron/sqlx) package

-This package supports 3.6, 3.7 and 3.8 python versions
+This package supports 3.6+ python versions

 ## Setup
 Use `pip install asyncpgx`